-- 1. Start the vehicle. - Observe the sight glass for the fuel level.
+- 1. Start the vehicle.
+Turn on the electric fuel pump (if so equipped) - 2.
+Observe the sight glass for the fuel level.
 If none is seen, the level is too low.
-If it is higher than the middle of the sight window, it is too high.
-NOTE: A properly set float level will have the fuel level located at the middle or slightly below the middle of the sight window, as shown by the line in Figure 14.
+A properly set float level will have the fuel level located will be in the center of the glass, as shown by the line in Figure 10.

 - 3. To adjust, shut down the engine. - Loosen the lock screw on top of the fuel bowl just enough to allow you to turn the adjusting nut.
 Hold the screw in position with the screwdriver. - 5.
-Using a 5/8" wrench, turn the adjusting nut in the appropriate direction: Clockwise to lower float and counterclockwise to raise float
+Using a 5/8" wrench, turn the adjusting nut in the appropriate direction: Clockwise to lower float level and counterclockwise to raise the float level. - 6.
+Turn the adjusting nut in increments of 1/4 of a rotation. - 7.
+Retighten the lock screw. - 8.
+Restart the vehicle and observe the fuel level. - 9.
+Repeat steps 1 through 8 as necessary.